Vigilos/city-explorer/README.md

 ## Feature Addition Tracking

-Name of feature: Initial setup and code to access APIs Estimate of time needed to complete: 2.5 hours
-Start time: 14:30
+1. Name of feature: Initial setup and code to access APIs Estimate of time needed to complete: 2.5 hours Start time: 14:30
    Finish time: 17:30
    Actual time needed to complete: 3 hours
+2. Name of feature: Add weather to page
+   Estimate of time needed to complete: 1 hour
+   Start time: 17:30
+   Finish time:
+   Actual time needed to complete: